|

 Current Hobbies:

-Hiking deserts, canyons and mountains
+Hiking deserts, canyons and mountains of American Southwest

 Taking Digital Pictures of Daily Life Around Daniel